Stage 1 - informal challenge

-There is extensive free car parking in most local centres.
+View the extensive list of free car parking in most local centres.
 Obstructing pavements in shopping areas is not justifiable even if it is just for a few minutes.

-Parking a vehicle on the footway where no other restrictions are in place is not currently an offence that can be enforced under CPE.
+Parking a vehicle on the footway where no other restrictions are in place is not currently an offence that can be enforced under car parking enforcement (CPE).